 Hold onto your bag when riding local buses and don’t put it in the overhead compartment.
 There are countless stories of theft on buses as well as a classic tale of someone telling you that you absolutely have to move seats when you don’t (this is a strategic move in order to be able to rob you more easily).

 Travel in Peru and the capital.
 Is Lima Safe?

-The smaller cities in Peru, as in South America generally are no more of a major threat than other large cities in the world, however the capitals have a lot of major no-go areas.
-Therefore in Lima, you absolutely need to know where you can and can’t go and what areas are absolutely, completely off-limits.
+The smaller cities in Peru, as in South America generally are no more of a major threat than other large cities in the world, however, the Capitals have a lot of major no-go areas.
+Therefore in Lima, you absolutely need to know where you can and can’t go and what areas are absolutely and completely off-limits.

 Miraflores is the touristic neighbourhood and where you should stay in Lima.
 It is the more affluent one where locals can afford security guards at both their homes and to sit guard outside of their business premised all night.
 Miraflores is therefore fine to roam by day, although I would still exercise caution at night when the residential streets are quiet and there is not a security guard on every corner like those roaming at Parque Kennedy.
 Barranco, the more artsy and bohemian neighbourhood south of Miraflores is also a good choice to either visit or stay when in Lima.

 When a new district turns into another, it is not marked and it is easy for your curiosity to get the better of you.
 A friend and I accidentally wandered into the neighbourhood of Rimac during our day exploring Lima Downtown.
 If it wasn’t for a local woman on a balcony furiously waving for us to get the hell out, who knows what might have happened.
 A Peruvian friend later told me we would have 100% been robbed if we were just one more block east.